The Rule of Silenceô

 Each of us recognizes that, over time, we inevitably will jointly and individually whine about this Rule, but we acknowledge that we do not care about our whining.

 This Rule is not because we have lost our voices.

 This Rule is not punishment for one or both of us.

 This Rule is part and parcel of our joint, shared, beloved Sadhana.

-(Parenthetically … we have each observed that when we are apart and communicating by email or cell phone messaging, we are consistently polite and thoughtful.
+(Parenthetically … we have each observed that when we are apart and communicating by email or cell phone texting, we are consistently polite and thoughtful.
 We think that may be in part because writing takes more time and concentration than speaking, so we are more aware of what we are saying or writing.
 Thus, we both agree it is too easy when speaking aloud just to allow words to pour out of our mouths before the heart has had a chance to censor them.
-So, we agree that a principal reason for this Silence Rule is to get our minds used to always asking our hearts “Is it okay if I say this?”)
+So, we agree that a principal reason for this Rule of Silence is to get our minds used to always asking our hearts “Is it okay if I say this?”)

 We may talk freely to the cat.